rillonline/writing/kearsarge/kearsarge.md

 "Do they ever?"

-"In this case, you could be telling the truth.
+"In this case, they could be telling the truth.
 We just had to ask."
 Dad shrugged.

 We walked outside and down the street to the corner.
 I saw the yellow